fun things to do with kids in czech republic - family travel

 Czech Republic

-Get to know the Czech Republic – it's not a large country, but is rich in mines and castles, writers and musicians.
-Situated at the crossroads of Europe, the Czech Republic has often been under the thumb of other countries, but it has its own golden age under King Charles IV.
-Fun facts about the geography, history, language, traditions and legends, sports and food.
-Good for older kids.
-Excellent color photographs.
-(Chapter book)
+Get to know the Czech Republic – it's not a large country, but is rich in castles, writers and musicians.
+Situated at the crossroads of Europe, the Czech Republic had its own golden age under King Charles IV.
+Fun facts about the history, geography, wildlife, economy, school, sports, food, plus vocabulary in the Czech language.
+(Illustrated chapter book)

 travel for kids | czech republic